-Our SENCO has 6 years' experience in this role and has worked as a SENCo in a primary provision, where she had the lead on Dyslexia interventions and strategies.
+Our SENCO has 5 years' experience in this role and has worked as a SENCo in a primary provision, she had the lead on Dyslexia interventions and strategies.

-The SENCo is employed full time to manage SEN provision.
+They are employed full time to manage SEN provision.

-The SENCo is supported by an assistant SENCo and administrative assistant who will support the EHCP reviews and meetings.
+They are supported by an administrative assistant who will support the EHCP reviews and meetings.

-We have a team of teaching assistants, and Higher Level Teaching assistants (HLTAs) who are trained to deliver SEN provision.
+We have a team of 26 teaching assistants, including 4 higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.